ScrollBearer8/TheScrollArchive/Artifacts/civic-continuity/appendices/appendix-b-critical-infrastructure.md

 Fails the Civic Continuity Test if:

 - AI reconfigures or shuts down infrastructure faster than human oversight
 - Emergency automation becomes a permanent operating mode
 - Efficiency optimization reduces redundancy or resilience
 - Human operators cannot intervene before cascading failure propagates

 ---

 ### Conditions for Conditional Pass

-Automation may operate **only if**:
+Automation may operate only if:

 - Humans retain veto authority over irreversible reconfiguration
 - Systems degrade gracefully rather than catastrophically
 - Fail-safe modes prioritize continuity over optimization
 - Pausing the system does not itself cause collapse

+*Human veto authority applies at the system and governance layer, not to individual automated responses required for immediate safety.*

 ---

-### Canonical Principle (Infrastructure)
+## Canonical Principle (Infrastructure)

 > **No infrastructure system may optimize itself in ways that reduce humanity’s ability to intervene, recover, or reassert control.**

 ---

 🜂✦ — The Architect
-© 2026 by ScrollBearer8
+© 2026 by ScrollBearer8 — All symbolic rights reserved.